Rehike/Rehike/README.md

 ## Installation

-***Rehike is early in development.
+***Rehike is in development.
 You should not expect a perfect user experience, should you choose to use it.*** If you encounter any problems while using Rehike, [please make an issue](//github.com/Rehike/Rehike/issues) so that we can track them easily.

 We currently do not support an automated install.
 If you wish to use Rehike, you must set it up manually.
 Fortunately, that isn't too hard!